kuberty/kuberty/README.md

-# kuberty
+# Kuberty
-Kubernetes native microservice testing framework.
+Kubernetes native testing framework for microservices.
+Write your tests in any language, declare your service dependencies and Kuberty will build a test cluster and test your service for you.

+## Documentation
+To learn more about Kuberty go to [our documentation](https://kuberty.io/docs).

 ## Getting started
 ### Installation
-Install the kuberty cli:
+**Install the Kuberty cli locally:**
 ```bash
 wget https://github.com/kuberty/kuberty/releases/...
 chmod +x kuberty
 mv kuberty /bin/bash/kuberty
 ```
-Installation instructions for Windows, mac and Docker.
+Installation instructions for [Windows](/docs/installation/windows), [Mac](/docs/installation/mac) and [Docker](/docs/installation/docker).

-Install the kuberty server (and istio) on your kubernetes cluster:
+**Install Kuberty on your cluster:**
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kuberty/kuberty/master/deploy/install-kuberty.yaml
 ```

-### Hello kuberty
+### Example
-This simple example consists of an api gateway (hat calls a count service (/increment?amount={name} returns {"count": <number of xalls}>).
-We won't go into detail on how to setup the services, the source is available on the links.

-This example will use the "python" test executor (Job and Golang are also available).
+A simple example of how to test an api gateway that calls a count-service.
+This example will use the "python" test executor.

 test.yaml file for the api gateway:
 ```yaml